HandsOnDataViz/leaflet-map/README.md

 - MAGIC: please check default projection and other settings in tileLayer.WMS
 - MAGIC: please confirm preferred tileLayer.WMS for present-day satellite view
 - FIX layercontrol button for Flickr JSON layer; remove unnecessary CSS styling that Flickr layer does not require
+- FIX fluctuating order of overlay layers - related to when they load?
+- TEST whether placing star icon at very end of script place it on top of hospital icons
 - see additional TO DO notes in script.js code comments
 - create Omnivore example to display KML, etc.; and add plugin to template (or MapBox with token)
 - create MapBox tileLayer example; requires token
 - create MapBox featureLayer example; requires token
-- add this local geoJson feed as supplement to USGS earthquakes; currently broken
+- add this local CTfastrak geoJson feed as supplement to USGS earthquakes; currently broken
 ```
 // load remote geoJson: ctFastrak-Hartford.gov (or create JSON layer directly from site)
 // feed NOT currently working: problem reported 23 Aug 2015